andrewthederp/2d-Minecraft/README.md

   - Make it more efficent
   - Add crafting tables and make leaves drop normal stuff
   - Stairs change direction when being left clicked on
+  - Player gets teleported to the side of the stiars when trying to walk off

 ## Done
   - Fixed slabs/stairs